Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="http://flyjs.com/buildings/">OSM Buildings</a>
 		</td><td>
-			Amazing plugin for visualizing 3D OSM building data on top of Leaflet.
+			Amazing JS library for visualizing 3D OSM building data on top of Leaflet.
 		</td><td>
 			<a href="http://flyjs.com/buildings/about.php">Jan Marsch</a>
 		</td>